frankalbenesius/snake/README.md

 ## Next Steps

+1. Make the end game screen more obvious/satisfying.
-1. Add a pause command.
+2. Add a pause command.
-2. Add a simple database and player name input for global high scores.
+3. Add a simple database and player name input for global high scores.
-3. Make it work on mobile by allowing the canvas to be a dynamic size and using swipe gestures for directional controls.
+4. Make it work on mobile by allowing the canvas to be a dynamic size and using swipe gestures for directional controls.